-EYG coordinates the member firms and promotes cooperation among them.
+This integrated approach enables EYG member firms to develop and draw upon the range and depth of experience required to perform such diverse and complex audits.
+EYG coordinates the various activities of the member firms and promotes cooperation among them.
 EYG does not provide services, but its objectives include the promotion of exceptional high-quality client service by member firms worldwide.
 Each member firm is a separate legal entity.
 Each member firm's obligations and responsibilities as a member of EYG are governed by the regulations of EYG and various other agreements.